kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-b2-criminal-law-nca.md

 | Parties to offences | 50% | Medium |
 | Regulatory offences (strict liability) | 40% | Medium |

+*Note: Frequency estimates are based on analysis of past exams and candidate reports, not official NCA data.*

 ## Actus Reus — The Physical Element

 Every Criminal Law answer starts with actus reus analysis.